LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part2-AttackTechniques-Insights.md

 #### In lateral movement, what does the attacker do?
 The attackers utilize WMI (Windows Management Instrumentation) for maliciously executing commands, as well as a remote access tool (leveraging RemCom) to run encoded PowerShell commands within the organization.

+## Log4j 2 vulnerability
+As the Mango Sandstorm attack was initiated through the Log4j vulnerability, let's delve deeper into the attack and the vulnerability.

 #### Disclaimer
 The views and opinions expressed herein are those of the author and do not necessarily reflect the views of company.